AbdullahaJ2000/FasterRCNN_FewShotLearning/README.md

 The system consists of two main phases:
 1. **Generalization Phase (Meta-Training)**: The model learns to quickly adapt to new object classes by learning general patterns and features that are transferable across different object categories
-2. **Adaptation Phase (Few-Shot Fine-tuning)**: The generalized model is adapted to recognize new classes with very few examples (typically 1-5 shots)
+2. **Adaptation Phase**: The generalized model is adapted to recognize new classes with very few examples (typically 1-5 shots)

 ## Features